housework-robot/main/S02_mount_lerobot_brain/S02E05_brain_ transplant.md

 ## 2.5 the usage of env

-# 3. The creation, usage and data format conversion of native Aloha's brain
+# 3. Native Aloha's brain

 ## 3.1 CLI command